Interest

 In Ferrara, two historical markets take place:

-The event is entirely dedicated to privates who can literally become vendors for a day and sell/exchange their goods, to make a profit from unused objects, in order to reuse and smart buying.
+The event is entirely dedicated to privates who can literally become vendors for a day and sell/exchange their goods, to make a profit from unused objects, reuse and smart buying.

-At the fair, you can really find everything: from engines to electronic products, from collecting to clothing.
+At the fair, you can find everything: from engines to electronic products, from collecting to clothing.

-On the stalls, present from 9am to 7.00pm, you can find furniture and furnishings, silverware, ceramics, clocks and various collectibles, from the nineteenth century to the 60s.
+On the stalls, present from 8.30 am to 7 pm, you can find furniture and furnishings, silverware, ceramics, watches and various collectables, from the 19th century to the 1960s.

 Author